 Nahanni was the first place in the world to be given UNESCO World Heritage status in 1978.
 It’s no wonder—this reserve in the southwest part of the North West Territories features 30,000 square kilometres of pristine northern wilderness.
 The park protects the Mackenzie Mountains Natural Region and is home to the Nahanni River, which winds through mountain valleys and canyons.
-The river’s breathtaking features include sulphur hot springs and Virginia Falls, a vertical drop twice as steep as Niagara Falls.
+(Here are more must-visit parks across Canada.)
+The river’s breathtaking features include sulphur hot springs and Virginia Falls, a vertical drop twice as steep as Niagara Falls, and easily one of the most beautiful waterfalls in Canada.
 The park is also home to a large variety of wildlife, including wolves, woodland caribou, mountain goats and black bears.

 4. Royal Ontario Museum, Toronto

 The ROM is Canada’s largest museum and houses more than six million objects, including a 90-foot-long baurosaurus, a 900-carat cerussite gem and a rare bust of Cleopatra VII.
 But the building itself is just as fascinating as what’s inside it.
 In 2007, the ROM opened the Lee-Chin Crystal designed by renowned architect Daniel Libeskind.
 The unusual, crystal-like design is said to have been inspired by the museum’s rock and gem collection.
 It stands adjacent to the ROM’s original building—first opened in 1914—and its impressive exterior is made of 75 per cent glass and 25 per cent brushed aluminum.
 Here are more incredible things to do in Toronto.

 5. Royal Winnipeg Ballet, Winnipeg